THE ORIGIN OF YUM(AMI)

 So when we set out to create a snack company, we decided to highlight the delicious Asian flavors we know best.

 We start with good ingredients that are rich in protein, fiber, antioxidants, vitamins, and minerals.
-We then layer in an understanding of authentic Asian flavors and a desire to make healthy food taste great.
+We then layer in dynamic Asian flavors and a desire to make healthy food taste great.

 Yumami has a no-junk commitment and a sensitivity to modern food preferences.
-All four Go-Dip snacks are gluten-free, nut-free, dairy-free, vegan, kosher, and non-GMO.
+All our dip and chip snacks are gluten-free, nut-free, dairy-free, vegan, kosher, and non-GMO.
 We don’t use artificial flavors or preservatives like potassium sorbate.
 And we don’t add sugar to our recipes.
 We love our savory snacks!